 These rods are normally between 5.5ft (1.7m) to 7ft (2.2m)long, and are equipped with roller guides throughout or ring-type line guides of the highest quality.

-Trolling rods have slotted butt ends to locating in either a butt pad or a fighting chair.
+Trolling rods have slotted butt ends for location in either a butt pad worn around the angler's waist, or a gimballed socket in a fighting chair.

-Each have their moment of glory, but skirted trolling lures are the most commonly used.
+Each will have their moment of glory, but skirted trolling lures are the most commonly used.

 Unlike the other types, skirted lures are made up of several components - the hook, the replaceable skirt, beads to position the hook correctly within the skirt, the lure head (the design of which determines how the lure behaves in the water) and the line (which could be wire for toothy fish) upon which the lure is rigged.